 As a granite countertop fabricator and installer, I was approached by Angie's List but it wasn't for a paid listing.
-When dealing with contractors of any kind, quality referrals are your best way to avoid the frustration and hassle.
+When dealing with contractors of any kind, quality referrals are your best way to avoid frustration and hassle.

-And it's why you should consider a referral source like Angie's List to help you find any kind of contractor, not just granite fabricators and installers.
+Consider a referral source like Angie's List to help you find any kind of contractor, not just granite fabricators and installers.

 Otherwise, click here for an automatic 45% discount using this Angie's List Promo Code.